knurling-rs/defmt/book/src/setup-app.md

 # Application setup

+> ⚠️ Remember to also do the base setup from the previous chapter!

 ## Linker script

 The application must be linked using a custom linking process that includes the `defmt.x` linker script.